What Is NAD Treatment?

 NAD treatment generally has fewer side effects than traditional treatment methods, which typically involve medications to treat health conditions.
 Since it uses something your body makes itself, introducing more NAD is rarely an issue.

 This easy introduction, lack of withdrawals, and natural tolerance can make NAD treatment an advantage over medications.
-It can be especially beneficial for those in addiction recovery, as NAD can have similar withdrawal-reduction benefits as opioid-based medications5.
+It can be especially beneficial for those in addiction recovery, as NAD can have similar withdrawal-reduction benefits as opioid-based medications.5

 Limitations and Considerations

 NAD treatment also takes time to see certain results, like anti-aging effects or improved cognitive function.
-It’s not always a quick fix, like medications or other interventions can be.
+It’s not always a quick fix, as medications or other interventions can be.
 It’s also not covered by insurance, as other medications may be.

 Accessing NAD Treatment